LightDestory/PythonRepoTemplate/README.md

 - MkDocs with mkdocstrings for documentation generation
 - GitHub Actions for PyPi publishing, Linting and Documentation
 - `pyproject.toml` pre-configured
+- Documentation will be automatically hosted on [GitHub Pages](https://lightdestory.github.io/PythonRepoTemplate)

 <hr>
 <!-- DELETE ME -->